preterag/pipecdn/docs/articles/pipe_pop_implementation_v1.0.md

 - **Error Handling**: Robust error handling throughout the system
 - **Service Monitoring**: Continuous monitoring of the service status
 - **Resource Management**: Monitoring of system resources to prevent performance issues

+### 7. Versioning System and Community Contributions

+We implemented a comprehensive versioning system and contributor-friendly features:

+- **Semantic Versioning**: All scripts follow semantic versioning (MAJOR.MINOR.PATCH) for clear version tracking
+- **Version Information**: Each script includes version information in its header
+- **Contributors Section**: Scripts include a contributors section to acknowledge community contributions
+- **Deprecation Notices**: Clear deprecation notices for scripts that have been replaced by more comprehensive alternatives
+- **Contribution Guidelines**: Detailed guidelines for community contributions in the README
+- **Welcome Message**: A welcoming message for contributors to encourage community participation

+This approach ensures that the codebase remains maintainable and encourages community involvement in the project's development.

 ## Technical Implementation Details